stackrox/berserker/README.md

   modelled by Zipf \[3\] or uniform distributions (to cover extreme cases, when one process has significantly more endpoints than others).

 * Syscall based workload to evaluate certain type of edge cases.
-For now only one syscall, `getpid` is included, to verify an overhead where normally Collector doesn't stay in the way, but could be with the vanilla Falco.
+Intended to verify an overhead where normally Collector doesn't stay in the way, but could be with the vanilla Falco.
 Similarly to the process based workload, syscalls are also modelled by a Poisson process.

-* Network based workload to simulate systems with large number of open connections.
-To reduce amount of resources needed for such simulation, a tun device is used to craft an external client connection in the userspace.
+* Network based workload to simulate systems with large number of open connections coming from variety of different addresses.
+To reduce amount of resources needed for such simulation and be able to pretend a connection is coming from a particular address, a tun device is used to craft an external client connection in the userspace.

 * BPF based workload, which creates a specified number of simple BPF programs, attached to a specified tracepoint.
 This allows to simulate program contention on the same attachment point.

-Every workload is executed via set of worker processes, that are distributed among available system CPU cores to fully utilize system resources.
+# Configuration

+There are few ways to tune the configuration:

+* If nothing is provided, Berserker will search for a file at `/etc/berserker/workload.toml`

+* The target configuration can be provided via the first commandline argument, i.e. `berserker workload.toml`

+* The configuration could be further adjusted via environment variables, e.g.
+  `BERSERKER__WORKLOAD__ARRIVAL_RATE=1`.
+Such a variable have to start with the prefix `BERSERKER__` and use `__` to change nesting level.

+You can specify which workload you want to use via option `type`.
+For every type of workload there is an example in the `workloads/` directory.

+A workload can be executed using one or more worker processes.
+By default one worker is spawn per CPU core and and pinned to it to fully utilize system resources.
+For some workload it might be needed to have a specified number of worker instead without any implied affinity -- in this case they could be configured usign option `per_core` and `workers`.

 # How to contribute

 * Make sure you've got recent enough version of Rust compiler.
-At the moment the minimal required version is 1.71 .
+At the moment the minimal required version is 1.80 .

 * Build project either directly using `cargo build`, or using containerized version implemented as a make `all` target.